 Intentional: CO poisoning may occur as a result of intentional suicidal poisoning, e.g. exposure to car exhaust fumes in a garage

-Accidental: patients involved in fires, patients with unknown gas leaks at home
+Accidental: patients involved in fires (acute presentation), patients with unknown gas leaks at home (subacute presentation)

 Signs and Symptoms

-Symptoms: Headache, nausea and vomiting, malaise, lethargy, arrhythmia
+Symptoms: Headache, nausea and vomiting, malaise, lethargy, arrhythmia, deceased level of consciousness

 Signs: very often, patients with CO poisoning will have no overt clinical signs but may be hypotensive.
-Oxygen saturations will be deceptively high.
+Oxygen saturations will be deceptively high – sats monitors cannot differentiate between oxyhemoglobin and carboxyhemoglobin.
 [The notion of “cherry red lips” common amongst medical students is an erroneous one – it is a rare and very late stage sign, so is of very little use clinically!]

-ABG: COHb – >30% is considered serious; bear in mind that levels of up to 15% may be detected in heavy smokers.
+ABG: COHb – >30% is considered serious; bear in mind that levels of up to 15% may be normal in heavy smokers (non smokers should have a level <3%.
 Patients may have a metabolic acidosis on ABG too.